Marvel Future Revolution: Release

-The game was officially announced on March 1, 2020, entered Open Beta in select regions on July 1, 2021, and was released globally on August 25 later that year.
+The game was announced on March 1, 2020, entered Open Beta in select regions on July 1, 2021, and was released globally on August 25 later that year.

 Two editions of the game soundtrack have been published by Hollywood Records: "The Convergence Soundtrack" containing 42 tracks was released on August 25, 2021 and "World Orchestra Soundtrack", a selection of 17 tracks performed live by the Beethoven Academy Orchestra and Video Game Orchestra was also released on May 27, 2022.

+Netmarble announced in June 2023 that the game would shut down on August 25, 2023.

 Reception

 The game received generally positive reviews on release.
 Kayleigh Partleton of Pocket Tactics gave the game an 8/10 score, complimenting smooth and fluid combat, a great variety in character customization and graphics performance comparable to that of a console game.
 Jack Brassel of Hardcore Droid also complimented the "amazing" graphics and smooth and engaging combat, while noting that in the end Future Revolution is still a mobile game and follows the tradition of prominent in-app purchases, settling on a final 4.5/5 rating.

-Eric Halliday was more critical in his review, noticing several plot holes within the story and voicing his disappointment in limited character selection of only 8, compared to 237 available in Marvel Future Fight by then.
+Eric Halliday was more critical in his review, noticing several plot holes within the story and voicing his disappointment in limited character selection of only 8, compared to 272 available in Marvel Future Fight by then.
 He did however compliment the "solid" controls, "gorgeous" graphics in both environments and character costumes, and the voice acting of main characters and creative action in the cutscenes, giving the game an overall 7.5.

+Future Revolution won the "Innovation" award at Apple Design Awards 2022.